Perspective: Time irreversibility in systems observed at coarse resolution: Dynamics at coarse resolution

 For lumped dynamics, we saw before that it is possible to infer lower bounds on the entropy production $\DSt(\x)$ by estimating $\DSi(q)$.
 In particular, this could be done by separating $\DSi(q)$ into a part obtained from the sequence of states and a part obtained from the times spent in each state before a transition into a certain direction \cite{Martinez2019NC}.
-Based on this rewriting, however, one can quite easily construct examples that\blue{, when applying the naive time reversal for milestoned dynamics $\trajCG$,} have $\DSi(q)>0$ while $\DSi(\x)=\DSt(\x)=0$ \cite{Hartich2021comment} \blue{(note that, unlike for the lumped dynamics, the log-sum inequality is no longer helpful)}.
+Based on this rewriting, however, one can quite easily construct examples that, when applying the naive time reversal for milestoned dynamics $\trajCG$, have $\DSi(q)>0$ while $\DSi(\x)=\DSt(\x)=0$ (note that, unlike for the lumped dynamics, the log-sum inequality is no longer helpful\blue{; for a concrete example of how erroneous entropy production estimates emerge when applying the naive time reversal, see Ref.~\cite{Hartich2021comment}}).

-This, at first surprising, result is caused by the non-commuting of time reversal and coarse graining, i.e., because for $\trajCG=\mathcal F[\traj]$ (where $\mathcal F$ denotes the milestoning functional) we may generally have $\trajCGBW\ne\mathcal F[\trajBW]$.
+This, at first surprising, result is caused by the non-commuting of time reversal and coarse graining, i.e., because for $\trajCG=\mathcal F[\traj]$ (where $\mathcal F$ denotes the milestoning functional) we may generally have $\trajCGBW\ne\mathcal F[\trajBW]$ \blue{(note that this statement equally holds for underlying dynamics $\traj$ that represent overdamped or underdamped diffusion or Markov jump processes on discrete state-space)}.
 We stress that this result does \emph{not} contradict the results in \cite{kawai2007dissipation,Gomez}, since a milestoned path weight $\mathbbm{P}(\trajCG)$ is \emph{not} a marginal path weight of the microscopic process $\mathbbm{P}(\traj)$ \cite{Hartich2021PRX}.
 The phenomenon was coined \textit{kinetic hysteresis} and was addressed rigorously for first-order semi-Markov processes that arise as milestonings of thermodynamically consistent overdamped diffusions on a graph, including the Markovian limits \cite{Hartich2021PRX}.
 Meanwhile, the results were extended to milestoning of Markov-jump dynamics \cite{Hartich2023PRR} and milestonings of non-Markovian lumped dynamics \cite{Blom2024PNASU}.